-much of the applied shear by working in diagonal tension similar to tension diagonal of a Pratt truss.
+In a transversely stiffened girder, the web resists much of the applied shear by working in diagonal tension similar to tension diagonal of a Pratt truss.
 The similarity between a slender web and tension diagonal of a Pratt truss was recognized since the early work on steel girders.
-But the original development of a comprehensive theory of diagonal tension [2,3,4] was in connection with aluminum girders with relatively rigid flanges.
-The theoretical and experimental work of Basler [5] resulted in a shear model for steel girders with flexible flanges.
-This model forms the basis of shear design provisions in AASHTO [6] and AISC [7] specifications.
+But the original development of a comprehensive theory of diagonal tension^{2,3,4} was in connection with aluminum girders with relatively rigid flanges.
+The theoretical and experimental work of Basler5 resulted in a shear model for steel girders with flexible flanges.
+This model forms the basis of shear design provisions in AASHTO6 and AISC7 specifications.

-2.1 AASHTO Design Requirements The design requirements of AASHTO specification is based on the Basler tension field model.
+2.2 AASHTO Design Requirements

+The design requirements of AASHTO specification are based on the Basler tension field model.
 According to the AASHTO specification the ultimate shear capacity of plate girder, V_u , is calculated from the following equation.